 Heathrow’s in-house team provide FM services at Europe’s busiest airport hub.
 Through “The EDGE” organisational change programme the team is empowered to, take ownership, understand why, be professional and think customer in everything they do, setting new standards and service levels for future business growth.

-UK Operations Team, Rolls-Royce and Mitie
+Transformation of Facilities Operations at Rolls-Royce, Rolls-Royce and Mitie

 The UK Operations team delivers facilities services for Rolls-Royce in the UK and is formed of representatives from the in-house Group Property team and supply partner Mitie.
 In 2018 they collectively embarked on a journey to transfer the FM delivery to ensure the workspaces they managed created inspriring environments for Rolls-Royce colleagues to pioneer world leading power systems.